o3de/o3de.org/content/docs/user-guide/scripting/lua/basic-lua-script.md

 ## Script table

 Scripts used as components contain a **Script Table**.
-The Script table provides the functionality for the script and is treated like a class.
+The Script Table provides the functionality for the script and is treated like a class.
 The Script Table generally consists of the following:

 + An optional **Properties Table** within the Script Table.
 The Properties Table provides an interface that you can use to customize the script behavior from the editor.